Final-Project-RecipeRescue/Server/README.md

     GET /ingredients/getAllSystemIngredients
      Retrieves a list of ingredients in this from:
       {
          "ingredient_id": String,
-        "name": Name of the ingredient
+         "name": Name of the ingredient,
-      }
+         "expirationData": number of days to expire : Int "gCO2e_per_100g": The amount of carbon dioxide emitted if it is thrown : Int }

 autocompleteIngredient

        GET /ingredients/autocompleteIngredient
-    Retrieves a list of ingredients whose prefix is ​​a partial_name in this from:
+       Retrieves a list of ingredients whose prefix is partial_name partial_name : String

-      {
-        "ingredient_id": String,
-        "name": Name of the ingredient
-      }
-    partial_name : String
+getIngredientById

+      GET /ingredients/getIngredientById
+      Retrieves a ingredient by id
+      ingredient_id: int

+getIngredientByName

+      Retrieves a ingredient by name
+      ingredient_name: str

 Users and Household Operations